Tonga: Education

 Primary education between ages 6 and 14 is compulsory and free in state schools.
 Mission schools provide about 8% of the primary and 90% of the secondary level of education.
 State schools make up for the rest.
 Higher education includes teacher training, nursing, and medical training, a small private university, a woman's business college, and a number of private agricultural schools.
 Most levels of higher education are pursued overseas.

 Tongans enjoy a relatively high level of education, with a 98.9% literacy rate, and higher education up to and including medical and graduate degrees (pursued mostly overseas).
 They hold the body of academic knowledge created by their scholars in high esteem and the Kukū Kaunaka Collection, which comprises every doctoral and master's dissertation written by any Tongan in any country is archived by Seu'ula Johansson-Fua at the Institute for Education in Tonga.

 Emigration

 Contemporary Tongans often have strong ties to overseas lands.
 Many Tongans have emigrated to Australia, New Zealand, or the United States to seek employment and a higher standard of living.

 In 2018, 82,389 Tongans lived in New Zealand.
-The United States is the preferred destination for many Tongan emigrants, and as of 2000, 36,840 Tongans were living in the US.
+As of 2000, 36,840 Tongans were living in the US.
 More than 8,000 Tongans live in Australia.
 The Tongan diaspora retains close ties to relatives at home, and a significant portion of Tonga's income derives from remittances to family members (often aged) who prefer to remain in Tonga.